wp-plugins/radio-station/docs/FAQ.md

 ### Do the Widgets reload automatically?

-Current Show, Upcoming Shows and Current Playlist widgets do not refresh automatically in this free version.
-This capability has been added as a new feature to the [Pro version](https://radiostation.pro) however - so that the widgets refresh exactly at Show changeover times.
+Current Show, Upcoming Shows and Current Playlist widgets do not refresh automatically in the Free version of Radio Station.
+This functionality is only available in our Pro version so widgets refresh exactly at a Show's changeover time.
+To enable s refresh exactly at Show changeover times.
+To enable auto-refresh widgets [upgrade to Radio Station PRO](https://radiostation.pro)

-### What Shortcodes are available with this plugin?
+### What Shortcodes are available in Radio Station?

 See the [Shortcode Documentation](./Shortcodes.md) for more details and a full list of possible Attributes for these Shortcodes: